Best Buy to Let Mortgage Rates Compare Deals

 Credit History

 A poor credit history can make it difficult to obtain a mortgage, especially one at a particularly competitive rate.
-There are some lenders that are more flexible than others but these often require that you use a broker like John Charcol.
+There are some lenders that are more flexible than others but these often require that you use a buy to let broker like John Charcol.

 Tax

-Why Should You Use a Buy-to-Let Mortgage Broker?
+Should You Use a Buy to Let Mortgage Broker?

-Why Is It So Important to Use a Broker for a Buy-to-Let?
+Why Is It So Important to Use a Broker for a Buy to Let Mortgage?

-• Some lenders require that you use a mortgage broker and won’t accept applications directly from applicants, which means we can give you access to more lenders and better rates
+• Some lenders require that you use a mortgage broker and won’t accept applications directly from applicants, which means we can give you access to more lenders and better buy to let mortgage rates

 • The adviser assigned to your case will do all the hard work for you, ensuring you get the best deal for your property